 Ms. Cecchini is a member of the Women’s Bar Association, Justinian Society of Lawyers, Chicago Bar Association, and Illinois State Bar Association.

-Ms. Fowler is a member of the Cook County Bar Association, Chicago Bar Association, and Illinois State Bar Association.
+Spencer is a member of the Cook County Bar Association, Illinois State Bar Association, and the Chicago Bar Association.

 Terence Naughton’s practice mainly focuses on automobile, construction and general negligence claims.
 Mr. Naughton has defended construction companies, general contractors, subcontractors and owners in construction litigation involving personal injury, construction defects and breach of contract claims.
 He has handled claims in both state and federal courts.
 In addition, he has served as both first and second chair for jury trials that went to verdict in the Law Division of the Circuit Court of Cook County.